avarayr/target_deal_finder/README.md

 1. Clone the repo
 2. Connect a device
+3. `flutter pub get` to get the dependencies from pubspec.yaml
-3. `flutter run` to run the project
+4. `flutter run` to run the project

 ## Disclaimer